mui/material-ui/docs/data/material/components/material-icons/material-icons.md

 <hr/>

 Browse through the icons below to find the one you need.
-The search below support synonyms－for example, try searching for "hamburger" or "logout".
+The search field supports synonyms—for example, try searching for "hamburger" or "logout."

 {{"demo": "SearchIcons.js", "hideToolbar": true, "bg": true}}